Its origins are in a nightmare, in my childhood, and in the bars and alleyways of Edinburgh itself. Even the castle makes an appearance.

 The nightmare?
 I've been having it off and on since I was a boy.
-It's of a bird - a huge, black, bird.
+It's of a bird - a huge, black, swan.
 The stuff that dreams are made of.

 In the nightmare I'm on the edge of a high sea cliff.
 I feel the wind on my face, taste salt spray, smell cut grass and flowers.
 I feel like if I could just give myself to the wind I could fly.
 Then it comes, from blue, snow covered mountains way to the north, a black speck at first, getting bigger fast.
 Before I know it it is on me, enfolding me in feathers.
 It lowers its head, almost like a dragon, and puts its beak near my ear.
 It whispers.

 I had the dream many times, and always woke up at this point.

 Then, in 1991, I heard what it said.

 The next morning, for the first time, I wrote a story.
 It wasn't a very good story, but something had been woken up, and the day after that I wrote another, a wee ghost story.
 It didn't have a black bird in it, but it did have some jazz, and a sultry broad, a murder and some dancing.
 When that one made me 100 pounds in a ghost story competition, I was on my way.

 The bird comes back and whispers to me every couple of years - I've come to think of it as my spirit guide.
 Although it terrifies me, it also reassures me in a weird kind of way.
 As long as it's around, I'll still be a writer and not just a drunk with weird ideas he can't express.